neogeek/rhythm-game-utilities/README.md

 ### Windows

 > [!IMPORTANT]
-> When developing for Windows, make sure that **Win32** is selected in the bottom right-hand corner of Visual Studio Code or C++ Intellisense will not work.
+> When developing on Windows, make sure that **Win32** is selected in the bottom right-hand corner of Visual Studio Code or C++ Intellisense will not work.

 Run from **x64 Native Tools Command Prompt for VS**: